State of the construction labor shortage in 2021: what to do about it?

 Retain existing workers

 Given how difficult it is to find workers in the first place, construction professionals would be wise to take employee retention seriously.
-In fact, this is a crucial part of construction workforce planning.
+This is a crucial part of construction workforce planning.

-Workers need to feel they’re being fairly compensated, that their safety is taken into account, and that there are opportunities for professional advancement.
+Workers need to feel they’re being fairly compensated, that their safety is considered, and that there are opportunities for professional advancement.
 Otherwise, they’ll find those things elsewhere, which will leave you scrambling to fill yet another position.

 Encourage innovation